mutativejs/travels/README.md

 ## State Requirements: JSON-Serializable Only

-Travels stores and persists state using `JSON.parse(JSON.stringify(...))` internally.
+Travels stores and persists state using `deepClone(...)` internally.
 This makes reset and persistence fast and reliable, but **only JSON-serializable values are preserved**.

 **What works:** Objects, arrays, numbers, strings, booleans,`null`, and `Map`/`Set`(Supported only in immutable mode; not supported in mutable mode.).